Neptune-Sky/VanillaUpgrades/README.md

 - L to launch and skip warnings in build space
 - Z to toggle symmetry
 - X to toggle interior view
+- Tab to open the part category menu
 - Slash to instantly stop timewarp
 - C to set thrust to 0.1%
 - T to toggle torque